 If, by not exercising leadership as I would want others to lead me, I have broken God’s law – the law to treat others as I want them to treat me – and am no longer submitted to God, from whom my authority is derived.
 Like the suspended police officer referred to earlier, I would lose my authority.
 I could only rule by threats or brute force, harming those God appointed me to nurture and protect.

 Authority has been divinely entrusted to you to empower you to serve your wife.
-Were you to misuse your power over her as an occasion to serve yourself, God’s plans and promised blessings for you would begin to crumble.
+Were you to misuse your power over her as an occasion to serve yourself, all of God’s plans and promised blessings for you would begin to crumble.
 For example, we all know how repeatedly and emphatically God has promised to answer prayer, and yet he says:

 In his famous parable of the talents, Jesus gave profound insights into spiritual reality.
 Three servants were given authority over significant sums of money.
 For a long while they could get away with anything they wished.
 When the master suddenly returned, however, it became disturbingly clear that despite not intervening earlier, he remained vitally concerned about how the servants had treated what still belonged to him.
 He had given the unfaithful servant time to come to his senses, and to the faithful ones, time to multiply their reward.
 Suddenly their time was up.
 Even the servant that the master called wicked and lazy had been fearfully aware of his responsibility not to misuse anything entrusted to him.
 He incurred the master’s wrath simply by doing nothing.
 Imagine his fate had he used his authority for his own selfishness, such as spending the money to make his life more comfortable!